-Point Grenville is a headland with cliffs 120 feet (37 m) high, about 2.5 miles (4 km) north of the community of Santiago, on the Quinault Nation lands in Washington State.
+Point Grenville is a headland with cliffs 120 feet (37 m) high, located on the Quinault Nation lands about 5.6 miles (9 km) north of Moclips and 3 miles (5 km) south-southeast of Taholah, Washington.
 Among the oldest rocks along the coast form most of Point Grenville and the nearby offshore sea stacks in the Copalis National Wildlife Refuge.
 The volcanic rocks are submarine lava flows that were ejected onto the seafloor about 45 to 50 million years ago during the middle Eocene.
 In other places, very fine-grained, dark-colored basalt was formed.
 All the volcanic materials were shattered into small angular fragments, and these rocks are now welded together forming a volcanic breccia.

 Point Grenville is known for green flash sightings, an optical phenomenon that occurs under certain meteorological conditions just after sunset on the west coast.
 Green flashes are best observed from locations with an unobstructed ocean horizon such as capes and headlands.
 The phenomenon is explained by the scattering of sunlight through the atmosphere when the sun is just below the horizon so that the distance light travels through the atmosphere to the observer’s eye is maximized.
 All the colors of light are preferentially scattered, and the only remaining wavelength corresponds to green light.
 When the conditions are right, with a clear and still atmosphere, a distinct green spot is briefly visible above the upper rim of the Sun’s disk.
 The green light usually lasts for no more than a second or two.
 Read more here and here.
 Explore more of Point Grenville here: